Spider-Man: No Way Home - Everything You Need to Know

 What Will Spider-Man: No Way Home Be About?

-Marvel has been pretty secretive about the plot of the new movie thus far, but things in Peter Parker’s world are definitely going to get strange.
+Things in Peter Parker’s world are definitely going to get strange.
 Literally.
 While Peter Parker previously enjoyed a supportive relationship with Tony Stark, the passing of Marvel's major heroic industrialist (in AVENGERS: ENDGAME, remember?) means things will be different this time.
 Nick Fury stepped into the mentor role in FAR FROM HOME, kind of, but he won't be around this time either.

-Some of that actually started at the end of SPIDER-MAN: FAR FROM HOME when (another spoiler!)
-J. Jonah Jameson interrupted the film’s ending credits to frame Spider-Man for the death of Mysterio and expose his real identity to the world.
+Some of that actually started at the end of SPIDER-MAN: FAR FROM HOME when J. Jonah Jameson interrupted the film’s ending credits to frame Spider-Man for the death of Mysterio and expose his real identity to the world.
 Jameson is played once again by J.K.
 Simmons, who played the role for Sam Raimi.
 With his real face made public, it makes sense that Spider-Man would go to some cosmic extremes to put that toothpaste back in the tube.
 Whether that’s a good idea or not remains to be seen.
 (Hint: it’s usually not.)

 The Filmmakers Behind Spider-Man: No Way Home